Database Architecture

 See Also

-- Journal System - Fact storage and reduction
+- Journal System - Fact storage, reduction, and flow budgets

 - Authorization - Biscuit token evaluation